 In 2009, Bradley led the U.S. team to a 2nd place finish in the 2009 Confederations Cup, including a 2-0 victory over the world's number one ranked team and European champions Spain, ending their 35 game unbeaten streak and 15 game winning streak.
 On October 10, Bradley led the U.S. national team to qualification for the 2010 World Cup in South Africa, with a 3-2 away win against Honduras.

-All American Speakers is a speakers bureau and booking agency providing information on booking Bob Bradley for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Bob Bradley speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Bob Bradley for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Bob Bradley speaking fees, availability, speech topics and cost to hire for your next live or virtual event.